 - Squeezing frogs too hard can result in injury or death

 - Frogs jumping or falling from your hands can be harmful to them

 Chances are, you are reading this guide because you’re concerned about the safety of your pet frog.
-It’s fantastic that you’re considerate enough to learn the best method for handling your pet but you should also be aware that your health is at risk too.
+It’s fantastic that you’re considerate enough to learn the best method for handling your frog but you should be aware that your health is at risk too.

-Aside from these poisonous frog and toad species, other amphibians can be deadly too.
-They, along with some reptiles, have been known to carry the Salmonella germ, a potentially fatal bacteria which most commonly results in diarrhea, vomiting, and abdominal cramps.
+Amphibians and reptiles have been known to carry Salmonella.
+Salmonella is a harmful bacteria that commonly results in diarrhea, vomiting, and abdominal cramps.

-Salmonella spreads through amphibian and reptile droppings.
-If you handle an amphibian with salmonella and you happen to touch your mouth or rub your eyes without first washing and sanitizing your hands, you can be infected.
+Salmonella is thought to spread through amphibian and reptile droppings.
+You can become infected if you handle a frog with salmonella and you touch your mouth or rub your eyes without first washing and sanitizing your hands.

-These are the dangers your pet frogs face every time you handle them.
-For that reason, it’s best to limit the amount of time spent holding them.
+These are the dangers frogs face every time you handle them.
+For that reason, it’s best to avoid holding frogs.

 How to Safely Handle Frogs

 Now that we understand the potential hazards of holding frogs, let’s look at a few safety precautions you can take.
 I’ll also guide you on how to pick up and hold a frog with your hands.